Non-loose torus knots: Introduction

 We denote the Thurston-Bennequin invariant of a Legendrian knot $L$ by $\tb(L)$ and its rotation number by $\rot(L)$.
 For a transverse knot $T$ we denote its self-linking number by $\self(T)$.
-We also denote the amount of convex Giroux torsion in the complement of a standard neighborhood of a Legendrian knot $L$ by $\tor(L)$.
-See Section~\ref{oldclassification} for the definition of convex Giroux torsion.
+We use the notation $S_+(L)$ to denote the positive stabilization of $L$ and $S_-(L)$ its negative stabilization.
+We also denote the amount of convex torsion in the complement of a standard neighborhood of a Legendrian knot $L$ by $\tor(L)$.
+See Section~\ref{oldclassification} for the definition of convex torsion.
 Note that all classification results so far, except those in \cite{Etnyre13}, only considered Legendrian knots with $\tor = 0$.
 We say knots are \dfn{coarsely classified} if they are classified up to co-orientation preserving contactomorphism, smoothly isotopic to the identity.
 It is well-known that loose knots are coarsely classified by the classical invariants \cite[Theorem~1.4]{Etnyre13}.
 We say two Legendrian knots $L_1$ and $L_2$ are \dfn{equivalent} if there is a co-orientation preserving contactomorphism, smoothly isotopic to the identity, sending $L_1$ to $L_2$, and similarly for transverse knots.